 ."
 Community and student leader Emily Ballard

-will discuss her work as Deputy Director of Congo Leadership Initiative and will share ways the student body, faculty, and
+will discuss her work as Deputy Director of Congo Leadership Initiative and will share ways the student

-university more aware of the minerals used in the technologies it purchases.
+to make the university more aware of the minerals used in the technologies it purchases.
 She will also discuss the current plans for Congo Week at Syracuse University.

 September 19, 2012 - “Real Utopias: An Example of Contemporary Practice from Switzerland

-, Visiting Scholar and Professor of Sociology, Economics, and Social Policy at the University of Applied Sciences Northwest Switzerland, will discuss "real world utopias" using the example of Social Economy Basel (currently in its
+, Visiting Scholar and Professor of Sociology, Economics, and Social Policy at the University of Applied Sciences Northwest Switzerland, will discuss "real world utopias" using the example of Social Economy Basel (currently in

-18th year), which aims to create local, social and environmental sustainability.
+its 18th year), which aims to create local, social and environmental sustainability.
 Professor Wallimann will address the role of new social movements, resource based mobilization, popular culture and organization, centralization, and decentralization.

 13, 2012 - "A Voice for Peace in the Congo